afo/L2L2020/ai.md

 - System architecture + UI / UX flow 10%
 - Technical whitepaper 15%
 - MVP / PoC (Demo or Die) 15%
-- Ethereum Final (test + implementation) 20%
+- Final AI Assignment (test + implementation) 20%
 - Homeworks / reports 20%
 - Participation / Attendance 5%

 ## Contact

-We'll have a bCourses group for the blockchain students.
+We'll have a bCourses group for the AI students.
 Feel free to ask questions and stay in contact with the teaching team there.

 ## FAQ

-**Short URL?**
-Yes, you can use: [https://bit.ly/learn2launch-blockchain](https://bit.ly/learn2launch-blockchain)

 **Cloud Credits**